-When comparing two materials of equal performance, you should of course consider the environmental impact of each product's manufacture and disposal.
+When comparing two materials of equal performance, consider the environmental impact of each product's manufacture and disposal.
 Some insulation materials are made from almost entirely nontoxic, abundant or renewable materials, while others are made from limited petroleum resources and are difficult or impossible to recycle.

-Insulation materials can affect indoor air quality, though most impacts are small when materials are installed properly.
+Insulation materials can affect indoor air quality, though when materials are installed properly, not to a great degree.
 People with chemical sensitivities should check their response to a product before installing it.
-Concerns that may arise include irritation from airborne fibers and emissions from glues, flame retardants, or other additives, especially if they are bioaccumulative.
-(Bioaccumulative substances build up in your tissues over time, possibly causing long-term health problems.)
+Concerns that may arise include irritation from airborne fibers and emissions from glues, flame retardants or other additives, especially if they are bioaccumulative (bioaccumulative substances build up in your tissues over time, possibly causing long-term health problems).